zhouguiyun-uestc/FillDEM/README.md

 **Corresponding author**: Guiyun Zhou (zhouguiyun@uestc.edu.cn)

-This repository contains the implementation of the algorithms presented in the manuscript above.
-These implementations were used in performing the tests described in the manuscript.
+This repository contains the source codes of the algorithms presented in the manuscript above.
+These codes were used in performing the tests described in the manuscript.

-There is source code for the five pseudocode variants of the Priority-Flood algorithms presented in the manuscript.
-All the code can be compiled using Visual Studio 2010.
-The result is a program called FillDEM.exe.
-The tool can be run under 64-bit Microsoft Windows.
+The coded can be compiled on both Windows and Linux platforms.

 FillDEM supports floating-point GeoTIFF file format through the GDAL library.
+Please include GDAL library into your compilation.
+GDAL 1.91 was used in our experiments.

 The algorithms described in the manuscript can be run using the following command line: